By Sue Wight

 Your local community can also be used for various inexpensive learning experiences.
 Parks, museums, exhibitions, public lectures, clubs and special interest groups all yield their own learning experiences.
 Community courses and mentors may also be available.

 Don’t forget your extended family.
 If they are nearby and supportive of your decision to home educate, they may be able to assist with the various skills and resources they have.
+If they aren’t yet supportive, this article might assist them to see the opportunities home education offers them.
 If they don’t live nearby, they might still like to be involved by sending your children letters or postcards and receiving letters and drawings in return or, as the children get older, being ‘subscribers’ to family newspapers that your children run or receiving copies of projects the children are particularly proud of.
 A grandparent in another country could even take part in a home education program by chatting to children on Skype.